MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ### [Android only] Grouping notifications

-This is a "translation" of the sample available at https://developer.android.com/training/notify-user/group.html For iOS, you could just display the summary notification (not shown in the example) as otherwise the following code would show three notifications
+This is a "translation" of the sample available at https://developer.android.com/training/notify-user/group.html For iOS, you can specify `threadIdentifier` in `iOSNotificationDetails`.
+You could also display the summary notification (not shown in the example) as otherwise the following code would show three notifications.

 ```dart
 const String groupKey = 'com.android.example.WORK_EMAIL';